Bouldering Gyms | The Very Best Bouldering Gyms In The UK New

 The Climbing Lab – Leeds

-Boldly advertising themselves as the best indoor climbing wall in Leeds, The Climbing Lab does a lot to deliver on this promise.
+Boldly advertising themselves as the best indoor climbing and bouldering wall in Leeds, The Climbing Lab does a lot to deliver on this promise.
 Offering beginner and experienced climbing courses all week from their massive 500m sq. climbing area, this dedicated bouldering gym also runs competitions, and has a thriving social community.

 The climbing centre is also popular for its bouldering problems, with new routes set every two weeks at a variety of different grades and difficulties.
 In addition to climbing, there are also dedicated training areas, for those looking to seriously improve their skills on the wall.
 Because the venue is run by climbers, you can guarantee that they can cater for your ambition, regardless of your skill-level.